trustlines-protocol/blockchain/README.md

 A more explicit way of setting up the various components is starting the Docker containers manually as described here.
 To keep commands as concise as possible, only the most basic options are provided.
 You might want to set additional ones, e.g., container names or restart policies.

-Notice that we intent to rebuild to setup of the quickstart script within the following sections.
-It is meant to get an idea how the components work and interact with each other.
-For a complete setup you could also first use the quickstart and adjust the setup afterwards, as it is fully customizable.
+Alternatively, you could also use the quickstart script and adjust the setup afterwards with commands similar to the following ones.

 #### Blockchain Node

-The blockchain image is a standard Parity client but with a custom configuration for the Trustlines Blockchain.
+The blockchain image is a standard Parity client with a custom configuration for the Trustlines Blockchain.
 It also accepts a few additional command line options as described in the help message:

 ```